princomp/princomp.github.io/source/projects/temp_stats/description.md

 ## Bonuses

-- Implement a method to display the values nicely.
+- Implement a method to display the values and the description nicely.
 - Implement a method to display the values *converted to Celcius* nicely.
-- You array can be sorted in increasing *or* decreasing order.
-That is, the value `3.5, -10, -15` should be accepted.
+- Accept arrays sorted in increasing *or* decreasing order.
+That is, the array `3.5, -10, -15` should be accepted.
 - Implement a method (or property) to compute [the mode](https://en.wikipedia.org/wiki/Mode_(statistics)) of the temperatures.
 Note that the mode is not always unique: in that case, an exception should be raised.